pal-priyanshi/pal-priyanshi.github.io/index.md

 layout: default
 ---

 Hello there!
-My name is Priyanshi and I am an incoming Master's student for fall 2023 at Aalto University.
-I will be majoring in Speech and Language Technologies under the Computer, Communication and Information Sciences program.
+My name is Priyanshi and I am a Master's student at Aalto University.
+I will be majoring in Speech and Language Technologies under the Computer, Communication and Information Sciences (CCIS) program.
 Previously, I worked at Signal Processing Interpretation and Representation Lab at the Indian Institute of Science, Bengaluru.
 If you want to know more about me, feel free to take a look at

 + my [education](./education.md),